Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ## Secured vWAN HUB

-Now that simpler use cases for integrating Azure VMware Solution with Azure and enabling workloads to have internet connectivity are covered, here are some ways to integrate WAN and Hub & Spoke topologies.
+This option is for using Azure VWAN Hub to learn routes from AVS statically or dynamically with BGP.
 First, lets take the example of a WAN topology.
+A WAN creates connections between P2P/S2S VPN, ER circuits, mobile devices, amongst other spokes to a centralized location.
+Azure VMware Solution becomes another spoke off that design and will exchange routes with Secure vWAN Hub dynamically because it speaks BGP.

 ![vWAN.png](./images/vwan.png)

-A WAN creates connections between P2P/S2S VPN, ER circuits, mobile devices, amongst other spokes to a centralized location.
-Azure VMware Solution then becomes another spoke off that design and will integrate with the Secure vWAN Hub because it speaks BGP.
-Existing vnets in Azure will not be able to peer directly to the vWAN hub, so in order to communicate securely between Azure VMware Solution and workloads, create a Hub vNet where you can deploy the Azure Firewall.
+Existing vnets in Azure will not be able to peer directly to the vWAN hub, so in order to communicate securely between Azure VMware Solution and workloads, create a Hub vNet where you can deploy an Azure Firewall.

 ![vWANarch.png](./images/vwanarch.png)

 In this scenario, if you want HTTP/HTTPS traffic to go through this hub and out the internet, you will need to do two things:

-	1) Enable WAF/App GW in the hub vnet
+	1) Enable WAF/App GW + Azure Firewalls in the hub vnet
-	2) Enable a Network virtual appliance
+	2) Configure rules in Azure Firewall to allow 80/443

 ![vWANandwaf.png](./images/vwanandwaf.png)